GentleTomZerg/gentleTomzerg.github.io/_posts/2023-05-30-Categorical-Propositions.md

   terms and the **same predicate** may **differ from each other in quality or in quantity or in both**.
 Any such kind of differing has been traditionally called `opposition`.
+- Differ in quality: contraries & subcontraries
+- Differ in quantity: subalternation
+- Differ in both quality and quantity: contradictories

 ## Contradictories